kAh00t/Nessus-Powershell-Oneliners/NessusOneLiners.md

+Below is a list of powershell commands that can aid in diagnosing issues with Tenable Nessus Credential Patch Audit.

+* * *
+# IMPORTANT - Remember to take note of the original settings so you can clean up after yourself! #####
+* * *

+Common issues that these steps might help resolve:
+- WMI Not Available
+- Authentication Failure - Local Checks Not Run
+- Nessus Windows Scan Not Performed with Admin Privileges (i.e. "It was not possible to connect to '\\MACHINENAME\ADMIN%' with the supplied credentials

+From what I can tell, TCP ports 135,139,445 and WMI-IN are required to be open for a scan to run successfully.

 https://community.tenable.com/s/article/Troubleshooting-Credential-scanning-on-Windows

+A general indicator that the patch audit ran correctly is the presence of "WMI Available" in the scan logs, and "Credentialed Checks : Yes" in Nessus Scan Information plugin output.

+"
+1. The Windows Management Instrumentation (WMI) service must be enabled on the target.
+For more information, see https://technet.microsoft.com/en-us/library/cc180684.aspx
+2. The Remote Registry service must be enabled on the target.
+3. File & Printer Sharing must be enabled in the target's network configuration.
+4. An SMB account must be used that has local administrator rights on the target.
+    Note: A domain account can be used as long as that account is a local administrator on the devices being scanned.
+5. TCP ports 139 and 445 must be open between the Nessus Scanner and the target.
+6. Ensure that there are no security policies are in place that blocks access to these services.
+This includes:
+        Windows Security Policies
+        Antivirus or Endpoint Security rules
+        IPS/IDS
+7. The default administrative shares must be enabled.
+  - These shares include:
+    - IPC$
+    - ADMIN$
+    - C$
+  - The setting that controls this is AutoShareServer which must be set to 1.
+  - Windows 10 has the ADMIN$ disabled by default.
+  - For all other OS's, these shares are enabled by default and can cause other issues if disabled.
+For more information, see http://support.microsoft.com/kb/842715/en-us
+"

 * * *
 # Check Creds Work
 - Credentials have admin rights if they can access C$ and ADMIN$ share, both required for Nessus to work
+- My testing indicates that you can use either:
+  - Domain Admin account (in most situations
+  - Local Administrator account (you will need to enable the LocalAccountTokenFilterPolicy i.e. set to 1, to use this account from a remote device)
+  - Domain User inside the Administrators group of each device you are scanning (handy if you have a limited scope to scan on a domain but don't want to use DA)

 #### Check credentials are working from a Linux box
 ```